jaysonalfie/jaysonalfie/README.md

 ### Hi there , I'm <mark>**Jayson Alfie**</mark>👋
-- 🌱 I’m currently learning `Laravel` and `React JS` for  <mark>web development</mark>
+- 🌱 I’m currently learning `Laravel` and `React JS` for  <mark>Web development</mark>
-- I’m looking to collaborate on web development projects in Laravel and React JS to provide creative solutions
+- I’m looking to collaborate on <mark>web development</mark> projects in Laravel and React JS to provide creative solutions

 <!--